Encounters with Western

 The Fall of Islamic Manila to Legazpi and the Birth of Moro Identity

-More Information: The first Spanish expedition sent to the Fareast was led by a Portuguese, Ferdinand Magellan who arrived Visayas area in 1521.
-Although he successfully converted the natives to Catholicism, he was killed in Mactan by Lapu Lapu’s men who were believed to be Muslims.
+The first Spanish expedition sent to the Far East was led by a Portuguese, Ferdinand Magellan, who arrived in the Visayas area in 1521.
+Although he successfully converted the natives to Catholicism, he was killed in Mactan by Lapu-Lapu’s men who were believed to be Muslims.

-Despite of the treaty, in 1542, King Charles I sent an expedition headed by Lopez de Villalobos to establish a permanent settlement in the Philippines.
+Despite the treaty, in 1542, King Charles I sent an expedition headed by Lopez de Villalobos to establish a permanent settlement in the Philippines.
 After a year, the expedition arrived in the island of Sarangani, south of Mindanao.
-But hunger and stiff hostilities of the Moros forced Villalobos to abandon the expedition.
+But hunger and stiff hostilities of the Muslims forced Villalobos to abandon the expedition.
 On their way to Moluccas where they were imprisoned by the Portuguese, they passed by Samar-Leyte.
-Bernard de la Torre, one of the crews, named the island Las Islas Filipinas or the Philippine Islands in honor of the Spanish Crowned, Prince Philip II.
-The name was later applied to the entire archipelago and was anglicized by the Americans to its present name, Philippines (Jubair, 1999).
+Bernard de la Torre, one of the crews, named the island Las Islas Filipinas or the Philippine Islands in honor of the Spanish crowned prince, Prince Philip II.
+The name was later applied to the entire archipelago and was anglicized by the Americans to its present name, Philippines.

 After the siege of Manila, Goiti returned to Panay with some booties.
 A year later, on May 03, 1571, Spaniards led by Legazpi himself, with 250 harquebusiers and 600 Visayan natives, returned to finally take Manila permanently for their economic ambition in the country.
 But another organized resistance was launched by a young Macabebe chief from Pampanga, Tariq Sulayman.
-His death however led to the defeat of his entire 2,000 warriors against 80 Spaniards and some 500 native Visayan allies.
+His death, however, led to the defeat of his entire 2,000 warriors.

 Sources:

 Jubair, Salah.
+1999.
 Bangsamoro: A Nation Under Endless Tyranny.
-Kuala Lumpur: IQ Marin, 1999.
+Kuala Lumpur: IQ Marin.

-Alfonso, Ian Christopher B. The Nameless Hero.
-Pampanga: Holy Angels University Press, 2016.
+Alfonso, Ian Christopher B. 2016.
+The Nameless Hero.
+Pampanga: Holy Angels University Press.

-Majul, Cesar A. The Muslims in the Philippines.
-Quezon City: University of the Philippines Press, 1999.
+Majul, Cesar A. 1999.
+The Muslims in the Philippines.
+Quezon City: University of the Philippines Press.

-Wadi, Julkipli M. Rajah Sulayman, Spain and the transformation of the Islamic Manila.
-Quezon City: RAIS Publication, 2009.
+Wadi, Julkipli M.2009.
+Rajah Sulayman, Spain and the transformation of the Islamic Manila.
+Quezon City: RAIS Publication.

 1596